 To keep your skin hydrated, nourished, and protected, you should regularly incorporate moisturizers into your daily beauty routine.
 Generally speaking, moisturizers are highly beneficial for all skin types, but there are also different moisturizers that cater to specific skin types.
 So, what is the best moisturizer for your face and skin type?

 Note that every person may have more than one skin type in their lifetime, depending on their age, hormonal changes, environment, diet, medication, and overall wellness.
+Before you add a moisturizer into your cosmetic organizer bag, you should consider these things first.

 Now, down to the business on how to choose the best moisturizer for your face as well as your body.